SeanLearningAccount/hello-its-me/README.md

 1. Calls `scripts/detect-duration.sh` to read the audio duration (requires sox or ffmpeg — see the next section)
 2. If the duration is ≤ 3 seconds: **plays the sound twice**, with a 0.3-second gap (a single play of a very short sound is easy to miss)
 3. If the duration is > 3 seconds: **plays it once**
-4. Playback uses macOS's built-in `afplay`
+4. Playback uses macOS's built-in `afplay`, capped at 4 seconds.
+Sounds longer than 4 seconds will be cut off — this is intentional, to keep notifications brief.

 ---